Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Data Retention

 Industry or corporate rules may dictate the retention of files for a period.
 Searching metadata for file type, such as medical images, and time of creation, IT can find files that are prime for deletion.
 This also saves money by avoiding the endless storage of data that is no longer needed or required.
-Komprise Smart Data Workflows can allow IT to create workflows that discover and confine or delete files by policy.
+Komprise Smart Data Workflows can create automated steps to discover and confine or delete files by policy.

 Cost Savings

-Data classification by age and time of last access is a smart way to find data that is rarely accessed, or “cold,” and move it to archival storage where it can be retained for as long as necessary — at a fraction of the cost.
+Data classification by age and time of last access identifies data that is rarely accessed, or “cold.”
+IT can then move it to archival storage where it can be retained for as long as necessary at a fraction of the cost.
 Metadata indicating file type, such as instrument or research data, further informs long-term storage strategies.
 Learn more about Komprise Analysis here.

 Search and AI